 In the case of HIV treatment, however, the benefit of preventing HIV transmission to the baby outweighs any potential risks from using HIV treatment.
 The health benefits for the mother also outweigh these risks.
 Many women have taken HIV treatment during pregnancy and have given birth to healthy, HIV-negative babies.

-Nonetheless, if you are trying to get pregnant or are in the early stages of pregnancy and you are taking dolutegravir (Tivicay, also included in Dovato, Juluca and Triumeq) it is important to discuss this with your doctor.
+Nonetheless, if you are trying to get pregnant, or are in the early stages of pregnancy, and you are taking dolutegravir (Tivicay, also included in Dovato, Juluca and Triumeq) it’s worth discussing this with your doctor.

 If you are more than six weeks pregnant and already taking dolutegravir, you will be advised to stay on it.
-There are no safety concerns with dolutegravir after the sixth week of pregnancy.
+There are no safety concerns about dolutegravir after the sixth week of pregnancy.

 Morning sickness and medication